sabbiracoustic1006/sabbiracoustic1006.github.prev/index.md

 ```

 #### Image caption generation using CNN and LSTM
 Image caption generation is a fascinating project.
-Training a deep learning model to generate caption of the image is a cumbersome process.
-I used CNN as encoder and LSTM as decoder to generate a sentence that corresponds to the image.
-The problem is similar to seq2seq modelling.
-However, the encoder is not a RNN, rather it is a CNN which creates feature representation from which decoder learns to predict a sentence caption by decoding one word/token at a time.
-I used pretrained Resnet18 as the encoder CNN that creates a feature representation of the image which is then transformed to initial hidden state and cell state for the decoder.
+Training a deep learning model to generate a caption of the image is a cumbersome process.
+I used CNN as an encoder and LSTM as a decoder to generate a sentence that corresponds to the image.
+The problem is similar to seq2seq modeling.
+However, the encoder is not an RNN, rather it is a CNN that creates feature representation from which the decoder learns to predict a sentence caption by decoding one word/token at a time.
+I used pretrained Resnet18 as the encoder CNN that creates a feature representation of the image which is then transformed to the initial hidden state and cell state for the decoder.
 The code for the project can be found at this [link](https://github.com/sabbiracoustic1006/image-caption-generation).
-Some sample caption predictions of the model is shown below.
+Some sample caption predictions of the model are shown below.

 ![image1](images/COCO_train2014_000000016765.jpg_captioned.jpg) ![image2](images/COCO_train2014_000000025528.jpg_captioned.jpg)
 ![image3](images/COCO_train2014_000000027796.jpg_captioned.jpg) ![image4](images/COCO_train2014_000000037377.jpg_captioned.jpg)